EQ controls are:

 - Line input attenuation from +10 to -20 dB in 5 dB increments

 - Hi/Lo impedance switch on rear of unit.

 Unit will be recapped, with all pots, switches and card connector edges cleaned and any faulty components repaired. per module.
 Our servicing is regarded as the best in the industry worldwide!

 Stereo matching is available.
 VK Racks are expertly crafted, coming with 48v, output attenuation pots, XLR I/Os, internal and selectable 110v/220v PSU.

-HistoryFormed in 1961, Rupert Neve & Co. was focused from the beginning on designing and building the highest quality professional audio components.
-After establishing itself in the marketplace, and moving from Rupert's house to a newly built factory in Melbourn, England, Neve went on to create three of its most iconic products: the 2254 Compressor/Limiter in 1968, the 1073 Mic Pre/EQ in 1970, and the 1081 Mic Pre/EQ in 1973.
+HistoryFormed in 1961 by Mr. Rupert Neve, the Neve Electronics company was focused from the beginning on designing and building the highest quality professional audio components.
+After moving to a new factory in Melbourn, England Neve created three of its most iconic products: the 2254 compressor limiter in 1968, the 1073 Mic pre/EQ in 1970, and the 1081 Mic pre/EQ in 1973.

 Aimed at the broadcast market, these units were found in numerous custom-built Neve consoles of the day.
-And because so much of their work was customized, there are many variants on the basic 2254 Compressor and 1073 Mic Preamp, including different form factors, cosmetics, components and features.
+And because so much of their work was customized, there are many variants on the basic 2254 compressor and 1073 limiter/pre, including different form factors, cosmetics and components.